HashkeyHSK/whale-staking/docs/QUICK_START_DUAL_TIER.md

 ### Q: Who gets the penalty pool?

-Penalty pool is distributed to users who complete the full staking period (via `unstake()`).
-Distribution happens after staking period ends (`stakeEndTime`), and admin calls `distributePenaltyPool()` to distribute proportionally based on staked amounts.
+Penalty pool accumulates from early unstake penalties.
+The distribution mechanism is managed separately and not part of the core staking contract.

 ## 📚 More Documentation